ManuelGutierrezCasares/Python_Projects/2 - Tibia Toolset/README.md

 "/" for Find Online Players.
 "/partyleads" for Find Party Leads.
 "/friends" for Friends List.
+"/clearfriends" to reset session variable.
+"/deletefriend" to delete specific friend.

 - requirements.txt: Keeps track of modules the app uses.